jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_waiters.rst

     $any = Promise\any($promises)
         ->then(function (CommandInterface $command) {
             // This is invoked with the command that succeeded in polling the
             // resource.
-Here was can know which bucket won the race. echo "The {$command['Bucket']} waiter completed first!\n";
+Here we can know which bucket won the race. echo "The {$command['Bucket']} waiter completed first!\n";
         });